 Initially, the shopping centre investment is measured at cost including transaction costs.
 Subsequent to initial recognition, the Trust's shopping centre investment is stated at fair value.
 Gains and losses arising from changes in the fair value of its shopping centre investment are included in the statement of comprehensive income in the year in which they arise.
-Any gains or losses on the sale of a shopping centre investment is recognised in the statement of comprehensive income in the year of sale.
-The shopping centre investment carrying amount includes components relating to lease incentives and leasing costs.
+Any gains or losses on the sale of a shopping centre investment are recognised in the statement of comprehensive income in the year of sale.
+The shopping centre investment carrying amount includes components relating to lease incentives, leasing costs and receivables on rental income that have been recorded on a straight line basis.